wwrfighting/linux-/testmd.md

 * islessgreater (3)    - floating-point relational tests without exception fo...
 * bzless (1)           - file perusal filter for crt viewing of bzip2 compres...
 * crda (8)             - send to the kernel a wireless regulatory domain for ...
+#### 有序列表

-DBD::Gofer (3pm)     - A stateless-proxy driver for communicating with a re... grub2-macbless (8)   - Mac-style bless utility for HFS or HFS+ gvfs-less (1)        - Execute less on the output of gvfs-cat isless (3p)          - test if x is less than y islessequal (3p)     - test if x is less than or equal to y islessgreater (3p)   - test if x is less than or greater than y iw (8)               - show / manipulate wireless devices and their configu... less (1)             - opposite of more less (3pm)           - perl pragma to request less of something
+1. DBD::Gofer (3pm)     - A stateless-proxy driver for communicating with a re...
+3. grub2-macbless (8)   - Mac-style bless utility for HFS or HFS+
+5. gvfs-less (1)        - Execute less on the output of gvfs-cat
+2. isless (3p)          - test if x is less than y
+4. islessequal (3p)     - test if x is less than or equal to y
+6. islessgreater (3p)   - test if x is less than or greater than y iw (8)               - show / manipulate wireless devices and their configu... less (1)             - opposite of more less (3pm)           - perl pragma to request less of something